sirjonasxx/G-Earth/Troubleshooting.md

 ## Problem 2: Stuck at 76%
 * On windows; navigate to https://visualstudio.microsoft.com/downloads/ and download the c++ redistributable 2017 ( https://imgur.com/a/bgvL8fN ), make sure to select the right version.
 * Try another browser. (on Mac, use Firefox.
 On Windows, use Chrome, Firefox or Opera, others might work as well, but IE and Edge do not)
+* MAKE SURE your downloaded the right .rar file, for Windows, check if you're running on a 32bit or 64bit device first.

+## Problem 3: Habbo loads, but G-Earth isn't connected
 * Your hosts file might have some permissions issues.
 Delete it and place a new one: https://github.com/sirjonasxx/G-Earth/issues/16
-* MAKE SURE your downloaded the right .rar file, for Windows, check if you're running on a 32bit or 64bit device first.

 ## Creating an Issue
 If the solutions did NOT help you, navigate to https://github.com/sirjonasxx/G-Earth/issues and, if it hasn't been solved before, create a new issue.